eazaika/edx-xapi-bridge/README.md

     * Click "Add client"
     * Create a new OAuth2 client specifying
       *  name: This can be anything but "edx-xapi-bridge" is a good default.
       *  user: `xapi_bridge`.
 If you used [the Ansible role](https://github.com/appsembler/configuration/blob/appsembler/ficus/master/playbooks/roles/xapi_bridge/) for setting up xapi_bridge, this user already exists in your LMS.
+Your user needs Staff permissions.
       *  For url and redirect_url you can just specify https://github.com/appsembler/edx-xapi-bridge.
 These aren't used since the xAPI bridge doesn't expose any URLs, but serve to indicate which application the client is for
       *  For client type, specify Confidential (Web application)
       *  Logout URL can be left blank